DEEKSHITHA-K/DEEKSHITHA-K/README.md

 ### 🎓 **B.Tech in Computer Science and Engineering** | 💻 **Full Stack Developer** | 🧠 **Problem Solving Enthusiast**

 I’m a passionate technologist focused on building robust and impactful applications, solving challenging problems, and continuously upskilling.
-I have transitioned from a Graduate Trainee to a **Junior Software Engineer** at **Lloyds Technology Centre**.
+I have transitioned from a Graduate Trainee to a **Junior Software Engineer (FTE)** at **Lloyds Technology Centre**.

 ---

 ## 💼 Professional Experience

-### Junior Software Engineer – Lloyds Technology Centre
+### Junior Software Engineer (FTE) – Lloyds Technology Centre
-*September 2025 – Present | Hyderabad*
+*Sept 2025 – Present | Hyderabad*

-* Developed **JUnit** test cases for the decoupling of View Cards functionality, achieving **94% code coverage**.
+* Developed **JUnit** test cases for the **View Cards API**, achieving **94% code coverage**.

 ### Graduate Technology Trainee – Lloyds Technology Centre
-*November 2024 – September 2025 | Hyderabad*
+*Nov 2024 – Sept 2025 | Hyderabad*

-* Created JUnit test cases for the SchoolProject.
-* Developed a demo project called **SchoolProject** using Spring Boot and JUnit, which included entities like students, teachers, subjects, and classrooms with different entity relationships.
+* Developed a demo project called **SchoolProject** using Spring Boot and JUnit, featuring entities (students, teachers, subjects, classrooms) with different entity relationships.
-* Used **MySQL DB** and created endpoints for **CRUD** operations for all entities and their relationships.
+* Used **MySQL DB** to create endpoints for **CRUD** operations for all entities and relationships, including corresponding JUnit test cases.
-* Developed a **Playwright** feature file which tests "All transactions" button in the AOV page of Lloyds Banking Group Website for Business Users.
+* Developed a **Playwright** feature file which tests the "All transactions" button in the AOV page of Lloyds Banking Group Website for Business Users.
 * Completed an 8-week training program covering **Java, SQL, JavaScript, React.JS, SpringBoot, JDBC, JPA & Hibernate, Microservices, CassandraDB,** and **JUnit**.

 ---